Your library stays yours

 This philosophy already shows up in the product more as behaviour than as slogan.
 Managed local storage, clear file-presence states, remote access through your own network, recording imports that become proper library assets, and a refusal to frame everything as a subscription-friendly cloud convenience are all part of the same line of thought.

-Pristine disc imports with MusicBrainz lookup, artwork fetching, duplicate warnings, and multi-disc awareness built into the ripping flow.
+CD imports include MusicBrainz lookup, artwork fetching, release selection, duplicate warnings, and multi-disc handling.

 Analog to AirPlay